NoorseenQandil/VISUAL-GYM/README.md

   - Use grouping to make the two buttons the same padding and border values.

 #### - Section2: About
- - Consists of 2 sides: The left side includes chef image.
+ - Consists of 2 sides: The left side includes an image.
 The right one includes short paragraph about us and one button.
  - Use span tag in HTML to make difference between the words in title.
 Then put different color for it in CSS code.
    ```
      <h2><span>Our</span>Stor</h2>